Megalobox: Anime

 The series was announced on October 12, 2017, through a video uploaded to TMS Entertainment's official YouTube channel.
 Yō Moriyama, who previously worked as a concept designer on Attack on Titan and Kabaneri of the Iron Fortress, serves as series director and concept designer.
 The opening theme is "Bite" by LEO Imai and the ending theme is "Kakatte Koi yo" (かかってこいよ, Come at Me) by NakamuraEmi with insert songs performed by rap artist COMA-CHI.
 The series was simulcasted on Crunchyroll; it aired for 13 episodes and the Japanese Blu-ray release contained a new short anime.
 During their Anime Expo 2018 panel, Viz Media announced that they have licensed the anime.
 Anime Limited announced that they had acquired the series for home video release in the United Kingdom and Ireland.
 Madman Entertainment acquired the series for distribution in Australia and New Zealand, and streamed the series on AnimeLab.

 The series premiered on Adult Swim's Toonami programming block on December 8, 2018.

 During Anime NYC on November 16, 2019, the staff announced that the series will receive a second season.
 The second season, titled Megalobox 2: Nomad, aired from April 4 to June 27, 2021, on Tokyo MX and BS11.
-The main staff and cast members are returning to reprise their roles.
+The main staff and cast members returned to reprise their roles.
 Funimation licensed the second season.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
-The second season will run for 13 episodes.
+The second season ran for 13 episodes.

 Manga

-Chikara Sakuma launched a manga adaptation of the Megalobox anime titled Megalo Box - Shukumei no Sōken (メガロボクス 宿命の双拳, "Megalo Box: The Twin Fists of Fate") which was serialized in Kodansha's Shōnen Magazine Edge from February 17, 2018, to August 17, 2018, with 2 published volumes.
+Chikara Sakuma launched a manga adaptation of the Megalobox anime titled Megalo Box - Shukumei no Sōken (メガロボクス 宿命の双拳, "Megalo Box: The Twin Fists of Fate") which was serialized in Kodansha's Shōnen Magazine Edge from February 17, 2018, to August 17, 2018, with two published volumes.